sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 ## Definitions

-In order to understand Open Source Software, we need to understand fundamental concepts of Information Technology
+In order to understand Open Source Software, we need to understand a few fundamental concepts

 Note:

 - We're going over these concepts so that we all start at the same page
+- If you know this stuff, awesome, you can help others understand
+- If you don't know this stuff, that's absolutely OK, we'll try to come out with a common understanding

 --